Llonvne/PyJudger/README.md

-# LlonvneJudgerServer
+# PyJudger

 ## Introduction

-LlonvneJudgerServer is a sandbox code execution module for an online judge system based on FastApi and Docker.
+PyJudger is a sandbox code execution module for an online judge system based on FastApi and Docker.

 ## Status ![Static Badge](https://img.shields.io/badge/status-Finished-8A2BE2)

-LlonvneJudgerServer has already completed the implementation of the sandbox code execution module for **C++, Java, and Python**.Relying on Docker technology, we can easily provide almost all versions of Java and Python.
+PyJudger has already completed the implementation of the sandbox code execution module for **C++, Java, and Python**.Relying on Docker technology, we can easily provide almost all versions of Java and Python.

 ## Usage